mobizt/ESP-Mail-Client/README.md

 This library has built-in WiFi client and aim to be complete Email client that can send and read Email with no restrictions and no indirect Email proxy (Email sending server) services needed.

 Other serial Mobile network modem (GSM/3G/4G) and SPI/I2C Ethernet board which GSM or Ethernet Plain/SSL TCP client libraries are available, are not compattible to integrate to use with this library because network upgradable was not supported in those libraries.

+This library support sending and receiving Email via Ethernet in ESP32 and ESP8266 devices using Ethernet module through secure (SSL/TLS) and non-secure ports.

 ![ESP Mail](/media/images/esp-mail-client.svg)